 Reflections on the 2024 Global Citizens Seminar

 In the spring of 2024, the Ikeda Center hosted a two-part Global Citizens seminar, featuring the participation of several Boston-area doctoral students.
 Each brought a unique perspective, based both on their life experiences and the focuses of their current research.
 To ground the discussions, the scholars drew upon two sources: Daisaku Ikeda’s 2018 peace proposal, “Toward an Era of Human Rights: Building a People’s Movement,” and Sara Ahmed’s “Feminist Killjoys (and Other Willful Subjects),” which explores her thesis that feminists and other social activists must be willing to take uncomfortable stands for true progress to occur.
 After the conclusion of the seminar, we asked participants to share reflections on the following questions: From the lens of your work/research and your participation in the 2024 Global Citizens Seminar, what are the essential attributes of a world where peace is possible?
 How do you see your work/research contributing to this kind of world?
-The responses of three of the participants show how global citizenship is a multidimensional endeavor.
+The responses of four of the participants show how global citizenship is a multidimensional endeavor.

 Cam Morose, Ph.D. candidate, Value Creating Education for Global Citizenship DePaul University